agilepro/epiconsciousness/docs/Religion/science-replaces-religion.md

 * Homosexuality, infertility, or other gender nonconforming behavior – Attributed to curses or demonic influence (in some traditional views).
 * Unexplained disappearances or deaths – Blamed on faeries, demons, or angry spirits.

-### MISCELLANEOUS AND SUPERNATURAL INTERPRETATIONS
+### Miscellaneous And Supernatural Interpretations
 * Mirrors breaking or animals behaving strangely – Seen as omens or spirit activity.
 * Deja vu – Considered a sign of past-life memories or divine insight.
 * Possession or exorcism rituals – Addressed what are now known as psychological or medical issues.